aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 In this work, a testing suite was built consisting of a mobile application for front-line testing and a web service for analysis, named LandgateAPITest.
 The suite was applied to Landgate's spatial server infrastructure before and after the pivot away from GME.

 The use of a mobile device as a test platform and its deployment in real world conditions is a departure from much of the academic literature on spatial web service testing.
+LandgateAPITest eschews experimental controls as found in related works, such as mobile devices simulated on desktop computer hardware.
+Further, much academic writing reports results as a few descriptive statistics of web service request response time.
+LandgateAPITest aims to inspect response data for returns inconsistent with reference data sets.

+The testing suite provides a set of measurements as its outputs, frequency distributions of response time and a percentage of responses with inconsistent data, termed mobile suitability metrics.
+These are aligned with a technology acceptance model related in other works such that improvement in these scores should occasion greater user acceptance of SLIP's spatial web services.
 Through this work, it is hoped to uncover practical and actionable recommendations which can aid Landgate in improving their service to the community.

 This study exists in the context of real world limitations, constrained budget, mobile devices and time.
 The total funds available amounted to zero Australian Dollars.
 Only a single mobile device could be effectively deployed in the time frame.
 The pre-set mobile data usage allowance capped the amount of testing possible within a given month before excess usage charges began eroding the previously described funding.